bparanj/crystal/electronics/experiments/queue/rectifier.md

 Rectifiers are components found in electronic applications where AC to DC conversion is needed.

+PENDING

 Is this the same: https://www.tinkercad.com/things/jvxAvNYx90A/editel

-You can design a basic experiment to demonstrate the rectifier function of a single diode, converting AC to pulsating DC.
+experiment to demonstrate the rectifier function of a single diode, converting AC to pulsating DC.

 Show how a single diode can act as a rectifier by allowing current to flow in only one direction, converting an AC signal to a pulsating DC signal.